thomanil/tweetskim/README.md

 -n, --last-n-tweets N            Show the last N tweets in your timeline

--o, --output-mode MODE           Output as 'lines', 'column' or 'html'
+-l, --html-output                Output tweets as more readable html file

 -v, --version                    Current version